Tyszowce

-Tyszowce (/pl/; טישעוויץ) is a town in Tomaszów Lubelski County, Lublin Voivodeship, in south-eastern Poland, with 2,091 inhabitants (2019).
+Tyszowce (/pl/; טישעוויץ) is a town in Tomaszów County, Lublin Voivodeship, in south-eastern Poland, with 2,091 inhabitants (2019).
 In 1655 the Tyszowce Confederation was formed here.

 History

+Medieval period

 The history of Tyszowce dates back to the Middle Ages, when a gord probably existed among swampy meadows of the Huczwa river.
 Following the Mongol Invasion of Poland, in which most local towns were burned to the ground, Tyszowce emerged as a center of trade and administration, at the expense of the destroyed town of Czermno.
 By the 15th century, Tyszowce had the status of a ducal town, with Magdeburg rights granted to it probably in the early 14th century by Siemowit IV, Duke of Masovia.
 The charter was confirmed in 1453 by Duke of Bełz, Władysław I.

 In 1462, the Duchy of Bełz was incorporated into the Kingdom of Poland, and renamed into Bełz Voivodeship.
 Tyszowce was named a royal town, and a starostwo was created, consisting of the town itself, and four local villages.
 In 1500, Tyszowce was destroyed in a Crimean Tatar raid; the destruction was so widespread that for the next 10 years no taxes were collected.

+Modern period

 In the period known as Polish Golden Age, Tyszowce began to prosper, together with whole Polish–Lithuanian Commonwealth.
 Some time in the early 16th century, a castle was constructed, which served as a residence of the starosta.
 The castle was probably wooden, located in the outskirts of the town, and was first mentioned in documents from 1564.
 Tyszowce was at that time protected by an earth rampart, reinforced with wood.
 These fortifications were destroyed during the mid-17th-century wars.